pharo-iot/PharoThings/README.md

 In picture the board is shown with two configured pins: gpio3 and gpio1 which connect physical button and led accordingly.

 Digital pins are shown with green/red icons which represent high/low (1/0) values.
 In case of output pins you are able to click on icon to toggle the value.
 Icons are updated according to pin value changes.
-If you click on physical button on your board the inspector shows updated pin state (icon color is changed).
+If you click on physical button on your board the inspector will show updated pin state by changing icon color.

 The evaluation pane in the bottom of the inspector provides bindings to gpio pins which you can script by #doIt/printIt commands.
 Example shows expressions which were used to configure button and led.